 Smart System Manager

-Use Smart System Manager to upgrade and troubleshoot an active switch with minimal disruption to the network.
+Use Smart System Manager, also known as ISSU, to upgrade and troubleshoot an active switch with minimal disruption to the network.

 Smart System Manager includes the following modes: